Year Out Research Opportunities

 The FOCUS Medical Student Fellowship in Women's Health offers Penn medical students funding for six months to work full time with a faculty mentor conducting clinical or basic science research or to work in a community-based program centered around issues of women's health.
 For more information, visit the FOCUS website or contact Patricia Scott.

-Check out the FOCUS powerpoint presentation that Dr. Hillary Bogner, FOCUS Director of Research Programs, gave at the October 24, 2016 Year Out Research Programs Information Session.
+Check out the FOCUS presentation that Dr. Hillary Bogner, FOCUS Director of Research Programs, gave at the October 26, 2017 Year Out Research Programs Information Session.

 Penn Reviewed.
 Only Penn Med students are eligible to apply.